AJMansfield/Intelligence-Core-Public/ag5.md

 "There we go."
 The URL at the bottom of the page had been a dead giveaway.
 "As you were saying?"
-Marshall pulled out his phone and looked up one of the papers it cited, "Effect of Varying Molecular Weight on Acceleration from the Boutwell Effect".
+Marshall pulled out his phone and started looking up some of the paper's citations.

 "This is a national security matter!"

 "Uh-huh."

-"We need to deal with the people who came up with this &mdash"
+"We need to deal with thi&mdash;"

 "Uh-huh."
 Marshall had tracked down the original Reddit post with a link to the PDF of a supposedly "self-propelled paper airplane", and sent it to the printer.